-The new Windows Photos app (it’s actually been around since Windows 8, but it’s still the most recent built-in option for viewing photos) isn’t bad.
-It has a nice interface and decent image filtering options off the bat.
+The new Windows Photos app isn’t bad.
+It’s actually been around since Windows 8 but is still the most recent built-in option for viewing photos.
+It has a nice interface and decent image-filtering options off the bat.
 However, it’s also prone to not working as it should.

-If you have a Photos app not working issue, these fixes can be implemented, as can this alternative that’s built right into Windows.
+If you have an issue with the Photos app not working, these fixes can be implemented, as can this alternative that’s built right in to Windows.

-Note: before going through the below tips, the first thing you should try, as with many Windows issues, is to run a basic check for corrupt system files on Windows 10.
+Note: before going through the below tips, the first thing you should try, as with many Windows issues, is to run a basic check for corrupt system files on Windows.
 To do this, just open the command prompt, enter the command

 sfc /scannow and restart Windows.

 - 3. Install Windows Media Pack (Windows N and KN)